benjaminjack/benjaminjack.github.io/_drafts/python-cpp-revisited.md

 )
 ```

 This guarantees that `tests` will never be accidentally added to the global package namespace.
-Using this layout, we will construct our hybrid Python/C++ package.
+We will construct our hybrid Python/C++ package using this layout.
 The following sections follow closely with my [prior blog post](2017/06/12/python-cpp-tests.html), but adapted to this new directory structure.

 #### A simple package with a `pybind11`-based C++ extension module